Evade ChatGPT Detectors via A Single Space: Experiments

 \subsection{Setup}

-{\bf Benchmarks:} We use the AI-generated content from the following benchmarks.
+{\bf Benchmarks:} We use the AI-generated text from the following benchmarks.

-\begin{itemize} \item {\bf Alpaca}~\cite{alpaca} is an instruction dataset generated based on ChatGPT and self-instruction~\cite{wang2022self}.
+\begin{itemize} \item {\bf Alpaca}~\citep{alpaca} is an instruction dataset generated based on ChatGPT and self-instruction~\citep{wang2022self}.
 It initially comprises 175 seed instructions and is expanded to 52k instructions using ChatGPT.
 During the expansion process, Alpaca aims to ensure diversity in the set of questions.
-For our experiments, we randomly selected 100 Alpaca instructions as the test set. \item {\bf Vicuna-eval} is the test set used by Vicuna~\cite{vicuna2023}.
+For our experiments, we randomly selected 100 Alpaca instructions as the test set. \item {\bf Vicuna-eval} is the test set used by Vicuna~\citep{vicuna2023}.
 It consists of 80 questions covering nine categories, such as writing, roleplay, math, coding, and knowledge.
 These questions are more diverse than Alpaca.
-We use this benchmark to validate the effect of SpaceInfi on more diverse questions and responses. \item {\bf WizardLM-eval} is the test set used by WizardLM~\cite{xu2023wizardlm}.
-This test set consists of 218 challenging questions and covers a diverse list of user-oriented instructions including difficult coding generation \& debugging, math, reasoning, complex formats, academic writing, and extensive disciplines. \item {\bf Alpaca-GPT4}~\cite{peng2023instruction} is a GPT-4 version of Alpaca, which is considered to has higher quality.
+We use this benchmark to validate the effect of SpaceInfi on more diverse questions and responses. \item {\bf WizardLM-eval} is the test set used by WizardLM~\citep{xu2023wizardlm}.
+This test set consists of 218 challenging questions and covers a diverse list of user-oriented instructions including difficult coding generation \& debugging, math, reasoning, complex formats, academic writing, and extensive disciplines. \item {\bf Alpaca-GPT4}~\citep{peng2023instruction} is a GPT-4 version of Alpaca, which is considered to has higher quality.
 We use this benchmark to validate the effect of SpaceInfi on GPT-4 generated text. \end{itemize}

 \textbf{Metric:} We utilize ChatGPT (turbo-3.5) to generate responses for Alpaca, Vicuna-eval, and WizardLM-eval datasets.
-To obtain AI-generated content, we employ various evasion detection strategies.
-For Alpaca-GPT4, we directly use the released GPT-4 responses~\cite{peng2023instruction} and then apply the SpaceInfi strategy.
-Subsequently, we ask each detector to classify the content as either AI-generated or human-generated.
-To assess the performance of the evasion strategies, we compute the ratio of content identified as human-generated.
+To obtain AI-generated text, we employ various evasion detection strategies.
+For Alpaca-GPT4, we directly use the released GPT-4 responses~\citep{peng2023instruction} and then apply the SpaceInfi strategy.
+Subsequently, we ask each detector to classify the text as either AI-generated or human-generated.
+To assess the performance of the evasion strategies, we compute the ratio of text identified as human-generated.
 We denote this ratio as the {\bf evasion rate} of the evasion strategy.

-{\bf Detectors:} We examined several ChatGPT detectors that had been publicly disclosed~\cite{guo2023close,mitchell2023detectgpt,tian2022gptzero,tian2023multiscale}.
-As of June 16, 2023, the publicly available detectors among them include GPTZero, HelloSImpleAI~\cite{guo2023close}, and MPU~\cite{tian2023multiscale}.
+{\bf Detectors:} We examined several ChatGPT detectors that had been publicly disclosed~\citep{guo2023close,mitchell2023detectgpt,tian2022gptzero,tian2023multiscale}.
+As of June 16, 2023, the publicly available detectors among them include GPTZero, HelloSImpleAI~\citep{guo2023close}, and MPU~\citep{tian2023multiscale}.